 Recommended by Dawn from 5 Lost Together.
 Check out more things to in Melbourne with kids

 Questacon – Canberra

-When it comes to exploring museums with kids, Questacon in Canberra, Australia tops our list with every single exhibition offering a hands on opportunity.
+When it comes to exploring museums with kids, Questacon in Canberra, Australia tops our list with every single exhibition offering a hands-on opportunity.
 Opened way back in 1988, Questacon tops the itineraries of most family visitors to Australia’s Capital Territory offering the promise of hours of fun (and learning!).
-With eight interactive galleries all together containing over 200 hands-on exhibits, you’ll never get bored here!
+With eight interactive galleries altogether containing over 200 hands-on exhibits, you’ll never get bored here!

-Suited to all ages, Questacon basic premise is to introduce kids to a wide range of science and technology, and through hands on activities, help them to develop an understanding of an array of concepts which will continue their love of science into adulthood.
-Suitable for toddlers right through to teens (and even adults), you’ll find different exhibits become favourites depending on your kid’s age group.
-My 9 and 11 year old love the earthquake simulator and the free fall slide.
+Suited to all ages, Questacon basic premise is to introduce kids to a wide range of science and technology, and through hands-on activities, help them to develop an understanding of an array of concepts which will continue their love of science into adulthood.
+Suitable for toddlers right through to teens (and even adults), you’ll find different exhibits become favorites depending on your kid’s age group.
+My 9 and 11-year-old love the earthquake simulator and the free fall slide.

 Questacon – The National Science and Technology Centre – is open daily from 9.00 am to 5.00 pm although it is closed on Christmas Day.